tomcdj71-openclassrooms/todolist/README.md

 The original project can be found [here](https://github.com/saro0h/projet8-TodoList)

-For a full list of all authors and contributors, see [the contributors page](docs/CONTRIBUTORS.md).

 ## Security

 TodoList follows good practices of security, but 100% security cannot be assured.